-[Gigi Shapiro has spent her professional life in the music industry, working alongside the biggest producers, promoters, and artists in the business.
-She has some awesome stories, which we share here in an ongoing series.]
+[Editor’s Note: This post, originally published on 7/25/2019, is one of our Greatest Hits.
+Gigi Shapiro has spent her professional life in the music industry, working alongside the biggest producers, promoters, and artists in the business.
+She has some awesome stories, one of which we share here.
+Enjoy it again!]

 Soon after meeting him, I called up promoter Ron Delsener again to ask for a summer job.
 He told me that one of his assistants, Maureen, was leaving to marry Miami Steve Van Zandt.
 I would need to be interviewed – in two parts.
 The first part would be at a Rolling Stones concert.
 Keep in mind, I’m 15 years old, so I had to convince my mom that Delsener was a well-respected businessman.
 And thank goodness that his daughter also went to my all-girls private school in New York City.
 All of that helped convince my mother to agree to me going to a night-time, concert interview.

 Backstage at the show, Delsener asked me if I wanted to meet Mick Jagger.
 I really didn’t.
 He looked kind of gross, wearing these weird, diaper-type of shorts.
 I didn’t think he was attractive at all.
 Plus, I knew a girl he’d recently had a fling with.
 So….pass.

 That was the first hurdle.
 I soon told Ron that I needed to leave the show since it was “Cinderella Time” (right before my curfew).
 He said we needed to do another interview and to call him in a few days.
 Which I did.
 The following Monday, he asked me to join him at the Eagles concert at Madison Square Garden.